flowerinthenight/flowerinthenight.github.io/_posts/2024-05-03-oomkill-watch.md

 tags: [k8s, oomkilled, events, watch, kubectl, golang]
 ---

-I recently uploaded a tool to GitHub that wraps `kubectl get events -w` command for watching `OOMKilled` events in Kubernetes.
+I recently uploaded a tool to GitHub that wraps the `kubectl get events -w` command for watching `OOMKilled` events in Kubernetes.
 It's called [`oomkill-watch`](https://github.com/flowerinthenight/oomkill-watch).
 You can check out the code [here](https://github.com/flowerinthenight/oomkill-watch).
 You might find this useful.